Can't find what you're looking for? We're adding more products everyday. Contact your local Elliotts branch team for more information.

 How to avoid surface water problems

-The good news is, there are several relatively simple ways to improve drainage in your outdoor space, including:
+The good news is, there are several relatively simple ways to improve drainage in your outdoor space.
+Here are the top 5 ways to avoid surface water problems according to our Civils expert, Matt Adlington:

 Installing water buts at the bottom of your downpipes will capture the rainwater that flows through them, managing the flow of water off your home.
-You can then use the collected water to water your plants and garden.
+You can then use the collected water to water your plants and garden, which is more economical.

-Plan your drainage carefully to ensure that rainwater doesn’t flow directly into the sewage system and include a soakaway (a hole at the bottom of the lowest point of the patio, filled with loose gravel) so that any water has somewhere to go.
-This will prevent it from building up on your patio or driveway.
+Plan your drainage carefully to ensure that rainwater doesn’t flow directly into the sewage system and include a soakaway, so that any water has somewhere to go.
+Products like soakaway crates can also be used for bigger projects where there is lots of pedestrian or vehicular traffic.

 Choosing surface water drainage